hadley/adv-r/Environments.md

 f()
 ```

-We'll come back to this idea in depth in [[first-class-functions]].
+We'll come back to this idea in depth in [[functional programming]].

 ### Delayed bindings